eliiza/challenge-urban-forest/README.md

 More information about Statistical Areas can be found at the ASGS web site: http://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Statistical+Geography+Standard+(ASGS).

+## Challenge

+Determine the greenest suburb of Melbourne.

+Some relevant info:
+- Suburbs are related to Statistical Areas Level 2 (SA2s).
+- File *melb_inner_2016.json* contains the Statistical Areas of inner Melbourne.
+- Directory *melb_urban_forest_2016.txt* contains the urban forest of the City of Melbourne council.
+- In **both** datasets coordinates are **longitude/latitude** pairs.
+- You can check http://s2map.com to play around with plotting polygons on a real globe map.

+## How to solve the challenge

-For this challenge, you can use Spark (Scala) or PySpark (Python) in a Jupyter notebook.
-Everything you need to perform this challenge should be available, but feel free to install additional packages should you need them.
+For this challenge, you must use Spark (Scala) or PySpark (Python) in any environment you have access to.
+We provide starting
+Jupyter notebooks with Spark and PySpark kernels and a docker image to have Jupyter running locally.
+Everything you need to solve this challenge should be available there (more details ahead), but feel free to do it in any other Spark environment you like and with your favourite IDE.

 Some useful types and functions to help with processing polygons are also provided.
 Type **Polygon** is defined according to the GeoJson definition of polygons, *i.e.* a sequence of loops.
 In a sequence of loops, the first loop (index zero) is the polygon's outer border (perimeter), while any following loop (if present) represents holes within the outer border.
 Type **Loop** is a sequence of points and **Point** is a sequence of 2 doubles.
 There is yet another type called **MultiPolygon**, which is simply a collection of polygons.
 Multi-polygons are very useful to represent disjoint areas that make up the abstraction of a single piece of territory, for example, an island with the piece of coast to which it belongs.

 In *Scala*, the given types are defined like the following: